Ultimate Guide

 Smooth Inputs

 Smooth is fast.
 Jerky movements upset the car.
-Be deliberate and smooth.

 Brake Early